Alex Singleton (linebacker)

-Alex Reed Singleton (born December 7, 1993) is an American football linebacker for the Denver Broncos of the National Football League (NFL).
-He played college football at Montana State and was signed as an undrafted free agent by the Seattle Seahawks after the 2015 NFL Draft.
-He also previously played for the New England Patriots, Minnesota Vikings, Calgary Stampeders, and Philadelphia Eagles.
+Alex Reed Singleton (born December 7, 1993) is a Canadian-American professional football linebacker for the Denver Broncos of the National Football League (NFL).
+He played college football for the Montana State Bobcats and was signed as an undrafted free agent by the Seattle Seahawks after the 2015 NFL draft.
+He has also played for the Philadelphia Eagles and the Calgary Stampeders of the Canadian Football League (CFL).

 Professional career

 Seattle Seahawks

-Singleton was signed as an undrafted rookie free agent by Seattle on May 8, 2015.
+Singleton was signed as an undrafted rookie free agent by the Seattle Seahawks on May 8, 2015.
 He signed a three-year contract worth $1,578,500 and received a $3,500 signing bonus.
 On September 5, he was released.

 New England Patriots

-Three days later, Singleton was signed to the Patriots' practice squad.
+Three days later, Singleton was signed to the practice squad of the New England Patriots.
 He was released on September 15, 2015.

 Minnesota Vikings

-Singleton was signed to the Vikings' practice squad on December 22, 2015.
+Singleton was signed to the Minnesota Vikings' practice squad on December 22, 2015.
 He was released on April 13, 2016.

-Calgary Stampeders (CFL)
+Calgary Stampeders

-Singleton was drafted by the Calgary Stampeders with the sixth overall pick in the 2016 CFL Draft.
+Singleton was selected by the Calgary Stampeders of the Canadian Football League (CFL) with the sixth overall pick in the 2016 CFL draft.
 He had acquired a Canadian passport in October 2015, having qualified for dual citizenship because his mother was born in Toronto.
 Under then-recently implemented CFL rules, Singleton's Canadian citizenship automatically qualified him to be counted as a Canadian "national" player – previously, players who did not play a meaningful part of their amateur football careers in Canada were counted as "international" players even if they were Canadian citizens.
 Singleton signed with the team on May 17, 2016.
 He made his CFL debut on June 25, 2016, against the BC Lions.

 Singleton had an exceptional first season in the CFL and quickly became one of the Stampeders important players on defense.
 Over the course of the season, he played in all 18 regular season games, and the Stamps two playoff games.
 He contributed 65 defensive tackles, 9 special teams tackles, and 3 forced fumbles.

 On November 1, 2017, Singleton was announced as the team's nominee for the CFL's most outstanding defensive player, most outstanding Canadian and most outstanding player awards, including sweeping all votes in the defensive and Canadian player categories.
 His 121 tackles going into week 20 of the CFL season were already the most in Calgary Stampeders history.

 Singleton's 2018 season matched the previous year in tackles with 123.
 Although he recorded no sacks, Singleton did add 6 special teams tackles for the Stamps, as well as 2 forced fumbles and was named to his second CFL All-Star team.
 On January 7, Singleton was released by the Stampeders so he could pursue NFL opportunities.